 You’ll notice his pieces are tasteful and the women are not revealing.
 Dain likes mixing the fashion of men’s suiting with a beautiful face for example.
 Women were beautiful with their clothes on and classic films and images made you think.
 You had to use your imagination.

-Not Just Grafitti
+Dain not Just Grafitti

 The artist remains a mystery, with his roots in graffiti, he creates a textured form of portraiture that has its own delicate yet complex language that is all his own.